universal-ctags/ctags/docs/optlib.rst

 ``_extra``

-	This flag indicates the tag should only be generated if the given 'extra' type is enabled, as explained in :ref:`extras`.
+	This flag indicates the tag should only be generated if the given ``extra`` type is enabled, as explained in ":ref:`extras`".

 ``_field``

-	This flag allows a regex match to add additional custom fields to the generated tag entry, as explained in :ref:`fields`.
+	This flag allows a regex match to add additional custom fields to the generated tag entry, as explained in ":ref:`fields`".

 ``_role``

-	This flag allows a regex match to generate a reference tag entry and specify the role of the reference, as explained in :ref:`roles`.
+	This flag allows a regex match to generate a reference tag entry and specify the role of the reference, as explained in ":ref:`roles`".

 ..
 NOT REVIEWED YET